-Stay Calm.
-Tell the driver you will not discuss any payment with them at the scene.
+Stay calm.
+Tell the other driver you will not discuss any payment with them at the scene.
 Instead, refer the driver to your insurance company.
 Be sure to exchange names, contact information and insurance information.

 The terms of your policy include a promise to defend you at no additional cost against any property damage or injury claims filed by another driver.
-This includes providing a defense attorney to represent you for free in case you’re sued.
+This includes covering the cost of hiring a defense attorney to represent you if you’re sued.

 Illinois has adopted the Modified Comparative Negligence Rule.
 Under this rule, you can recover damages if you’re 50% or less at fault for an accident.
 If you were more than 50% at fault however, you will be barred from recovering any amount of damages from the other driver.

 For example, if the other driver is found 70% at fault and you’re found 30% at fault, you can collect money for your damages from the other driver because you were less than 51% at fault.